 The allure of this spirit’s particular mix of compounds made it a big hit when it was first produced in the Caribbean, and though it suffered a dip in popularity during the Revolutionary War, today it is again one of the most popular spirits available.
 The stereotype of pirates being partial to rum is by no means a fabrication; there are also a couple of somewhat macabre tales concerning the spirit.

 The first of these actually concerns a brand of rum available today, known as Captain Morgan’s.
-It’s name derives from Sir Henry Morgan, and English privateer made famous by his numerous raids on Spanish settlements in the Caribbean.
+Its name derives from Sir Henry Morgan, an English privateer made famous by his numerous raids on Spanish settlements in the Caribbean.
 He was partial to the odd glass of rum, to say the least; in fact, the cause of his death, in Jamaica in 1688, was put down to alcohol-induced liver damage.

 Another tale in which rum may have played a part was in the death of Admiral Horatio Nelson.
-His death at the Battle of Trafalgar in 1805 is well-known, and supposedly after his death his body was placed in a barrel of spirits to preserve it until the ship returned to port.
+His death at the Battle of Trafalgar in 1805 is well-known, and supposedly after his death, his body was placed in a barrel of spirits to preserve it until the ship returned to port.
 Most accounts suggest that the spirit in question was in fact brandy, rather than rum, but the practice was more commonly carried out using rum.
 Supposedly reports at the time even criticised the choice of brandy over rum, even though the preserving effect would be identical.

 On a final note, Nelson’s isn’t the strangest story involving a body preserved using alcohol.
 In 2013, a story came to light of a Georgian mother who used alcohol-soaked sheets to help preserve the body of her dead son in the basement of her house for twenty years.